lnexenl/PPCA-VINS/index.md

 For example, to evaluate result in [result_dir]/2, with trajectory from PPCA-VINS, free cast distance of 20 meters, and $th_{ch}=2.4m$.

-Besides, we use dataset/pcd/origin/4x.pcd file in our dataset as prior point cloud file.

 ```bash
 rosrun PCCD_evaluation build_global_pc_ot [result_dir] [prior_pointcloud_file] 2 prior 20